Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 red cat eat wet food from a bright bowl

-It’s an exciting time when your feline is expecting, but you don’t want to lose sight of the importance of providing the best nutrition possible for both the mother cat and her babies.
-Surprisingly, a mother cat loses on average 40%1 of her weight after giving birth and during lactation.
-Because of this, veterinarians recommend feeding both mother and kittens high-quality, high-protein, and calorie-rich kitten food.
+It is an exciting time when your kitty is expecting, but you don’t want to lose sight of the importance of providing the best nutrition possible to both your feline and her babies.
+Perhaps surprisingly, a mother cat loses, on average, 40% of her weight after giving birth and during lactation.1 Due to this, veterinarians recommend feeding both the mother and her kittens high-quality, high-protein, and calorie-rich kitten food.

-In this article, you’ll find our reviews of the top 11 best cat food for nursing mothers on the market today so that your mother cat and kittens can receive the maximum nutrition during this precious and delicate time.
+In this article are reviews of the best cat food for nursing mothers on the market today, so your mother cat and kittens can receive the maximum nutrition during this precious and delicate time.

 Rating Image Product Details